Angeliño: Manchester City

-2015–2018: Loans in the U.S. and Europe
+Loans to New York City, Girona, and NAC Breda

 Angeliño signed for New York City on loan in 2015.
 Angeliño made his professional debut for the club on 12 July 2015 in a 4–4 draw against Toronto.
 Angeliño came on for Kwame Watson-Siriboe in the 46th minute and played the entire second half of the match.
 He made his first start in a 1–0 defeat to New England Revolution, playing the full 90 minutes.

 It was announced on 27 December 2016 that Angeliño would be loaned to Girona from 1 January 2017 to the end of the season.
 On 31 January, it was announced that, having not made a single appearance for Girona, Angeliño would instead be loaned to Mallorca.
 He made his debut on 5 February, in a substitute appearance in a 2–1 loss to Real Oviedo.

 On 4 July 2017, Angeliño was loaned to NAC Breda for the forthcoming season.
 During his season, he won four Rookie of the Month awards while scoring three goals and delivering seven assists.

 PSV Eindhoven

-After his impressive debut season in the Eredivisie, Angeliño signed for PSV Eindhoven on 15 June 2018, signing a five-year contract.
+After his impressive debut season in the Eredivisie with Breda, Angeliño signed for PSV Eindhoven on 15 June 2018, signing a five-year contract.
 By the season's end, he was voted into the Eredivisie Team of the Season and was named the Talent of the Season, after winning 189 duels and creating 68 chances.